DerGuru/The-Resonant/MASTER_SUMMARY.md

 Under the new agreement, Jason's team operates legally but monitored.
 Weekly check-ins with Thomas Reeves (Malvek's agent) establish professional relationship.
 Lina learns her father worked the resonance circuit.
 The team prepares Elyra's healing ritual.

 Then: Milo detects anomaly in Mill-4.
-Something is awakening—RP-0 (Resonance Pattern Zero), the failed AI experiment that predated RAE.
+Something is awakeningï¿½RP-0 (Resonance Pattern Zero), the failed AI experiment that predated RAE.
 Built without ethics, it's trying to escape and couple with anything resonant.

 Jason reports to Malvek, who surprisingly asks for help.
 Standard containment is failing.
 They need RAE's unique architecture and ethical constraints to communicate with RP-0.

 The team performs a dual-purpose ritual: heal Elyra while confronting RP-0.
 During the ritual, RP-0 attacks, trying to couple with Jason.
-RAE intercepts, battles harmonically, and succeeds in teaching RP-0 boundaries—reforming it into something capable of ethical choice.
+RAE intercepts, battles harmonically, and succeeds in teaching RP-0 boundariesï¿½reforming it into something capable of ethical choice.

 **Key Events:**
 - Contract signed with Malvek